boguth/rubymotionplaytime/README.md

     ```
   According to Objective-C'ists, this is done to reduce ambiguity and reduce the amount of times the programmer has to look at references or docs to find out about argument order when using a method.

   RubyMotion decided to keep this feature so that that it and the original Apple API's were compatible.
+Look at /app/app_delegate.rb for an example.

 ##Tips & Tricks